Azure-Samples/ms-identity-java-servlet-webapp-authentication/certificates.md

 The following files should be generated: `webapp.key`, `webapp.cer` and `webapp.pfx`.
 </details>

+Place your `webapp.pfx` file in the `src/main/resources` folder of your Java web app sample.

 ### Step 2.
 Add the certificate to your app registration on Azure portal

 1. Navigate back to the [Azure portal](https://portal.azure.com).